-A self sustaining garden of vegetables and fruits is something that will provide food on your table for as long as they are healthy.
-You will be eating food that is fresh and you don’t need to be spending on these items anymore.
+If you have a garden of vegetables and fruits, you are assured that there will be good food on your table at all times.
+With this garden you always get the freshest vegetables and you save money on trips to the grocery.
 If you want to keep your vegetable and fruits garden healthy, there are some important things to consider.

-Consider the soil that you are using for your garden.
+First consider the soil.
 Healthy plants can only be produced if the soil gives them the proper nutrients.
 And in order to have these nutrients, you should use composted soil, grass, or mulch.
-With this, you can be sure that your plants will get all the necessary nutrients to make them grow healthy and strong.
+Using this soil will ensure that your plants will get all the necessary nutrients to make them grow healthy and strong.

 Using natural soil is not only healthy but it also has the ability to hold water better than processed soil.
 There is no need for regular daily watering if you have natural soil.
 IN rainy areas, watering is sometimes not even necessary.